ungov/ungov.github.io/pages/contact.md

 permalink: /contact/
 ---

-If you'd like to know more about this project, or talk about taking one of our proposals and putting it into action, then we'd love to hear from you.
+If you'd like to know more about this project, or talk to us about taking one of our proposals and putting it into action, then we'd love to hear from you.

 ---